webplatform/docs/guides/the_basics_of_html/index.md

 An actual ampersand has to be entered into a document as "&amp;amp;", which is the character entity reference, or as "&amp;#38;" which is the numeric reference. [http://www.evolt.org/article/A_Simple_Character_Entity_Chart/17/21234/ A full chart of character references can be found on evolt.org].

+For more information about working with character escapes see [http://www.w3.org/International/questions/qa-escapes Using character escapes in markup and CSS].
 }}
 {{Notes_Section}}
 {{Compatibility_Section